What is a Carotid Artery Stenosis?

 Carotid artery stenosis, or carotid artery blockage, is the narrowing of the main arteries in the neck that supply blood to the brain caused by plaque in a blood vessel, a condition known as atherosclerosis.
 This disease increases your chances of having a stroke.

-Strokes caused by a blockage are in a group of disorders involving loss of brain function caused by obstruction of the carotid arteries.
-This is usually related to hardening of the arteries, also known as atherosclerosis.
+A stroke is caused by a blockage that interrupts blood supply to the brain.
 This condition occurs when a major portion of one or both arteries in the neck that supply blood to the brain are narrowed or blocked.
 Stroke secondary to carotid stenosis is most common in older people, and there is often underlying atherosclerotic heart disease or diabetes mellitus.

 Carotid Artery Blockage Screening